Althaaff/javascript-depth/JS DOM PROBLEMS/readme.md

 # Write a function to add a class to all elements with a specific class

 # Write a function to remove all child elements from a parent element.

+# Write a function to create a dynamic table from an array of objects.